Donald Armstrong Infectious Disease Rounds

-The Donald Armstrong Infectious Disease Rounds has been conducted on a weekly basis since 1968.
-It brings together Infectious Disease specialists from throughout New York City to discuss interesting and unusual cases in a “unknown diagnosis” format.
-In addition, it has served as a means by which city-wide practitioners have alerted each other to new or unusual emerging pathogens.
-For example, AIDS was first discussed in 1979-1980 at this meeting and more recently, discussions have been held regarding management of pathogens of bioterrorism.
+The Donald Armstrong Infectious Disease Rounds have been conducted on a weekly basis since 1968.
+This program brings together infectious disease specialists from throughout New York City to discuss interesting and unusual cases in an “unknown diagnosis” format.
+In addition, it has served as a means by which citywide practitioners have alerted each other to new or unusual emerging pathogens.
+For example, AIDS was first discussed in 1979–1980 at this meeting, and — more recently — discussions have been held regarding management of pathogens of bioterrorism.

-The conference is held from 4:00 PM to 6:00 PM on Mondays, on a rotating basis at participating hospitals.
-Cases are presented by Infectious Disease fellows.
+The conference is held from 4:00 to 6:00 pm on Mondays on a rotating basis at participating hospitals.
+Cases are presented by Infectious Diseases Service fellows.
 References to cases are given out at the end of the session.
-Interested attendees include Infectious Disease specialists, physicians-in-training, infection control practitioners, and persons interested in public health.
+Interested attendees include infectious disease specialists, physicians-in-training, infection control practitioners, and people interested in public health.
 Any other interested parties are welcome to attend.